Best Coffee Maker for RV: 7 Awesome Choices

 Getting a mountable coffee maker is a great option to save on counter space, but those are few and far between, and can be more expensive.
 Even if you can’t get a mountable model, though, keep in mind how and where you’re going to store the unit.

 Size isn’t the only factor here – what is it made of?
-Glass breaks easier than stainless steel!
+Glass breaks easier than stainless steel.
+But you already knew that.
+All RV dwellers know these things, so you've been reminded.

 Does it need some juice to brew?

-For example, most drip makers require electricity, whereas a French press or Hario V60 doesn’t.
+For example, most drip makers require electricity, whereas a French press or Hario V60 don’t.
 But even the latter requires some form of hot water.

 A quick note on grinders…

-Fresh coffee grounds are always better, but you can get those in multiple ways.
+Fresh coffee grounds are always better (2), but you can get those in multiple ways.

 The 7 Best RV Coffee Makers